 Remember to QA your website on your computer by typing in the URL in multiple browsers and don't forget to QA them on mobile devices too.
 Most people will acesss your website from their mobile devices versus a regular computer.
 You may fix a format issue and it would look fine on a computer but then it may still look off on a mobile device.
 Make sure your fixes look fine on all devices and browsers.

-Note: my links to resources and recommendations may allow me to earn a commission from each sale.
+Note: my links to resources and special deals may allow me to earn a commission from each sale.

 Lay-Out and Content Management Tips